ansys/pyoptislang/README.rst

 Overview
 --------
 PyOptiSLang is a Python wrapper for Ansys optiSLang.
-It supports pythonic access to Ansys optiSLang to be able to communicate with Ansys optiSLang directly from Python.
+It supports Pythonic access to Ansys optiSLang to be able to communicate with Ansys optiSLang directly from Python.
 The latest ``ansys-optislang`` package provides these capabilities: